John Heathcoat: Parliament

 Heathcoat was elected Member of Parliament (MP) for Tiverton in 1832.
 Though he seldom spoke in the House of Commons, he was constantly engaged on committees, where his thorough knowledge of business and sound judgment were highly valued.
 He retained his seat until 1859, and after two years of declining health he died on 18 January 1861 at Bolham House, near Tiverton.

-Descendants
+Death and legacy

-His grandson Sir John Heathcoat-Amory, 1st Baronet was created a baronet in 1874, and built Knightshayes Court in Tiverton, Devon.
+Heathcoat died on 18 January 1861, aged 77, in Tiverton, Devon.
+His grandson was businessman and politician John Heathcoat-Amory, 1st Baronet.